SEN-HUI/acc_monitor/README.md

 ## Features
 - Cross platforms
 - Localization
-- Modulization for customization and extension
+- Modularity for customization and extension
 ## Installation

 ### Install the project